nuuuwan/news_lk3_data/README.md

 *2024-03-01 08:22:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Experts-say-NO-to-sweet-food-and-beverages-for-infants/108-278004) · `en`

-Colombo, March 1 (Daily Mirror) - Health experts advice parents to avoid providing their children with sweet food and beverages before they turn two years as it could affect the baby’s development.
+Colombo, March 1 (Daily Mirror) - Health experts advise parents to avoid providing their children with sweet food and beverages before they turn two years as it could affect the baby’s development.

 Speaking to Daily Mirror, Dr. Deepal Perera, a Paediatrician at the Lady Ridgeway Children's Hospital in Colombo said sweet food is only recommended after infants turn two while prioritizing breast-feeding during the first six months.